dsomleff/docker-camp/README.md

   - `COPY . /app` - put all code from the root on local machine into container folder named __app__.
 - `RUN` - specify which command should be run inside the container, when image is build. fe `RUN npm install`.
 - `CMD` - this line will be executed when container is running. fe `CMD ["node", "server.js"]`.
 Without this line CMD of based image will be executed.
 This line should be ALWAYS the last line in the dockerfile.
 - `EXPOSE` - let docker know what port shout be expose from container to local system.
+Doesn't do anything.
+Only for documentation purposes.
 - `WORKDIR` - by default all commands run in the container's root folder.
 WORKDIR allows to specify folder for running commands.

 ## Images & Containers